-The alkaline phosphatase (ALP) test measures the level of alkaline phosphatase in your blood.
-Alkaline phosphatase is an enzyme found throughout the body but is mainly in the liver, bone, kidney, and digestive tract.
+The alkaline phosphatase (ALP) test measures how much alkaline phosphatase you have in your blood.
+Alkaline phosphatase is an enzyme found throughout your body.
+But it is mainly in your liver, bone, kidney, and digestive tract.

 Why do I need this test?

 You may need this test if you're at risk for a condition that affects your liver.
-For instance, your blood can show elevated levels of ALP if one of the bile ducts that drains your liver becomes blocked.
+For instance, your blood can show higher levels of ALP if one of the bile ducts that drains your liver becomes blocked.
 Conditions such as liver cancer, cirrhosis, and hepatitis can also cause ALP levels to rise.
-Bone disorders, like Paget's disease and healing fractures, are other factors that may affect your ALP levels.
+Bone disorders like Paget disease and healing fractures are other things that may affect your ALP levels.

 What other tests might I have along with this test?

 The ALP test may be done as part of a routine liver panel, a group of blood tests that looks at how well your liver is working.

 If your ALP levels are too high, your health care provider may order an ALP isoenzyme test to find out what type of ALP is elevated in your blood.
 Liver disorders make different forms of ALP than bone disorders.